PIM-GPT: A Hybrid Process-in-Memory Accelerator for Autoregressive Transformers: Related Work

 \textbf{GPT Accelerators} Recently, several Transformer accelerators have been proposed.
-Most of them target computation-intensive encoder models\cite{ham20203}\cite{ham2021elsa}\cite{jang2019mnnfast}\cite{zadeh2020gobo} and are not well-optimized for the memory-bounded GPT inference.
+Most of them target computation-intensive encoder models \cite{ham20203}\cite{ham2021elsa}\cite{jang2019mnnfast}\cite{zadeh2020gobo} and are not well-optimized for the memory-bounded GPT.
 Few works accelerate GPT token generation tasks \cite{wang2021spatten}\cite{hong2022dfx}\cite{zhou2022transpim}.
-They all rely on the high cost HBM.
-These architectures are not well-optimized for the memory-bounded GPT inference.
-Hence, the performance improvement is limited.
-DFX\cite{hong2022dfx} partitions the GPT models to multiple FPGAs to leverage parallel computation, but does not reduce the data load/store and requires both DDR4 and HBM for GPT models.
-SpAtten\cite{wang2021spatten} involves algorithmic methods such as pruning and quantization to reduce memory overhead.
+DFX \cite{hong2022dfx} partitions the GPT models to multiple FPGAs to leverage parallel computation, but does not reduce the data load/store.
+SpAtten \cite{wang2021spatten} involves algorithmic optimization such as pruning and quantization to reduce memory overhead.
 However, these methods inevitably reduce the model inference accuracy.
-SpAtten also only speeds up the attention mechanism in Transformer.
-TransPIM\cite{zhou2022transpim} takes advantage of PIM and proposes a token based dataflow requiring a large ring broadcast buffer (2kb) per bank to store temporary data and direct link between two adjacent banks.
-This design requires subarray-level modification that adds significant overhead to the DRAM chip.
-Arithmetic computations like layernorm and residual connections are not considered either.
-Moreover, these prior works only demonstrate acceleration for limited token length.
-The proposed PIM-GPT optimizes the workload distribution to exploit the benefits of both PIM and ASIC to achieve fast end-to-end GPT acceleration on the edge.
+And SpAtten only speeds up the attention mechanism in Transformer.
+TransPIM \cite{zhou2022transpim} takes advantage of PIM and proposes a token-based dataflow requiring the ring broadcast buffer (2kb) per bank to store temporary data.
+The design requires subarray-level modification and extensive on-DRAM data movement.
+The proposed PIM-GPT requires minimal changes to DRAM and optimizes the workload distribution to achieve fast end-to-end GPT acceleration.